FredHutch/tfcb_2022/lectures/lecture01/lecture01.md

 - Locate information relevant to the course (lecture materials, assessment, communication streams)
 - Identify range of skills and concepts covered in this course
-- Learn basics of version control with `git`
-- Learn basics of plain text writing in `Markdown`
+- Learn basics of VSCode, Git, Markdown

 ---